veracode-app-jmok/mux/README.md

 ![Gorilla Logo](https://github.com/gorilla/.github/assets/53367916/d92caabf-98e0-473e-bfbf-ab554ba435e5)

-Package `gorilla/mux` implements a request router and dispatcher for matching incoming requests to their respective handler.
+Package `gorilla/mux` implements a request router and dispatcher for matching in   coming requests to their respective handler.

 The name mux stands for "HTTP request multiplexer".
 Like the standard `http.ServeMux`, `mux.Router` matches incoming requests against a list of registered routes and calls a handler for the route that matches the URL or other conditions.
 The main features are: